 Some hobbyists try to keep their betta with other fish–which can work given the right setup.
 If not done correctly though, this can lead to fin-nipping, excess nutrients, and stress for everyone.

 Fin rot can be difficult to catch in the beginning.
 Usually, the edges of the fins will start to lose their color and become weak.
-Eventually, this spread inwards to the body of the fish and the fins will fall off with the progression.
+Eventually, this spreads inwards to the body of the fish and the fins will fall off with the progression.

 Because your betta is weak, it’s very common for your fish to contract other illnesses or parasites during this time.
 One of these could be a fungal infection.